Tula-gingerbread/asymmetric-encryption-messager/README.md

     2.1.
 To check config - run it by python interpreter

-I've only tested this on Linux/GNU.
+- Linux/GNU: works.
+- Termux (Android): not work.
 I can't be sure that this will work on other systems.

 P.s.: I use Arch btw